tleecsm/VoVTCG/www/data/cards.md

 Whenever you play a <b>Spell</b> card, you may change its Cost to 2Cost.
 If you do, the card gains the <b>Prismatic</b> keyword.
 (<b>Prismatic:</b> <i>This card's effects cannot be prevented or modified by another player.</i>)
-<b>Spellcaster, Rank 3:</b><i> While this card is recruited, you may play a Spell card with Rank 3 or less.
+<b>Spellcaster, Level 3:</b><i> While this card is recruited, you may play a Spell card with Level 3 or less.
 If you do, remove this card from the recruitment rail.</i>
 <br>

 ##### ALP.WIZ.001